Abbreviations- M, million; K,

 M82 (Cigar

-Galaxy) is 12 MLY from Earth in the constellation
+Galaxy) is 12 Mly from Earth in the constellation Ursa

 irregular shape is probably due to its gravitational